gaustin/game-rentals/README.md

 4. User searches for a game
 5. User selects a title to rent
 6. User can view titles they've rented

+*Warning: There is no pagination for the search and the default page size of Giant Bomb is 100 items.
+This can lead to timeouts (which are handled somewhat gracefully).
+So please give the search time to complete and if it times out try again.*